borntofrappe/game-development/02 Breakout/Breakout 3/README.md

 ## Quads

-The instructions to create the quads mirror those included for the paddle, but are repeated to solidify the concept.
+The instructions to create the quads mirror those included for the paddle, but are repeated to rehearse the topic.

 In `main.lua`, the goal is to populate the `gFrames` table with tables of quads.